Buto/bitfield-functor/README.md

 This means you cannot expect to reuse functors created for customizeable registers on other, unreleated, designs.
 Of course this code might be reusable should the design team reuse the hardware design pertaining to the GPIO register, say, on another version of the control board.

 ## Specializing the templates for the GPIO register's named bitfields
-The GPIO register's bitfield is defined:
+This example's GPIO register's bitfield is defined:

 ```
 struct genpurpIO_register23